Locations

 QUEENSLAND – AUSTRALIA'S FILM-FRIENDLY STATE

-To take advantage of these diverse landscapes, Screen Queensland facilitates the Film Friendly Pathways Program, which helps to streamline approval processes for production companies to film in the state.
+To help producers take advantage of Queensland's vast and diverse landscapes, and bring the many economic and employment benefits to more communities across the state, Screen Queensland facilitates the Film Friendly Pathways Program which helps to streamline support and approval processes for production companies.

 WHAT DOES IT MEAN TO BE A FILM-FRIENDLY COUNCIL